Makar90/hello-world_Luxoft/README.md

 # hello-world_Luxoft
 Three-month program of intensive learning in design and programming in C++ with Luxoft experts One two- one two +
+One two- one two + One two- one two +